wind-addons/WindChatFilter/README.md

      - A rule for filtering delayed addon message in say / yell channel. (e.g. Thundering WA message)
    - Unknown Message
      - A rule for filtering unknown message from enemy faction.
+   - NetEase Message
+     - A rule for filtering messages from NetEase.
+   - Addon Message
+     - A rule for filtering addon message or some messages from annoying WeakAuras.
+   - Addon Announcement
+     - A rule for filtering announcement message (e.g. interrupt, dispel, etc.) from addons.
+   - Crafting Message
+     - A rule for filtering crafting advertisement message.

 3. **Group Invite Guard**

    Recently, the RMT characters have been frequently inviting players to send their ads.
 You can use the Group Invite Guard module in Wind Chat Filter to automatically reject their invites.